dgerosa/scientificcomputing_bicocca_2023/README.md

 Each notebook has some exercises at the end.
 During the exam, we will go through your codes and discuss what you've done.
 Please fork this repository and add your codes in the `working` directory **of your fork**.

 Note that the exercises provided are far more than what you'll need to do!
-Overall, it's ok if you work on **about 2 exercises for each notebook**.
+Overall, it's ok if you work on **about 3 exercises for each notebook**.
 This is to reflect the different needs of your research fields.
 You can choose what you prefer based on your interests and what you think will be more useful for your PhD research.
 You'll see they are very different: some of them are long, some are short, some have defined tasks, and some are more open-ended.
-So please shoot me an email with *"I'd like to prepare these ones; is that ok?"*.
+Try to pick a good mix (not all short, not all long).
+Feel free to shoot me an email with *"I'd like to prepare these ones; is that ok?"*.
 Let's keep it flexible.

 Exams are by appointment; my office is room U2-2007.
 After you've passed the exam, please send an email to the Physics PhD secretary with me in cc.